+During the revision of this manuscript, Kennedy et al. reported that m6A modification of HIV-1 mRNAs enhances viral replication and gene expression (Kennedy et al., 2016).
+Our data of the inhibitory effects on HIV-1 infection by YTHDF1–3 proteins are different from the results recently reported by Kennedy et al. (Kennedy et al., 2016).
+They showed that overexpression of YTHDF1–3 proteins in HEK293T cells enhanced HIV-1 mRNA and protein expression in a single-cycle infection, and that overexpression or knockout of YTHDF2 in CEM-SS T-cells increased or decreased HIV-1 replication and protein expression, respectively (Kennedy et al., 2016).
+The mapping of m6A sites in HIV-1 RNA between the previous data (Kennedy et al., 2016; Lichinchi et al., 2016) and the results presented in this manuscript are also different.
+Different approaches, cell lines and other reagents used in these studies may contribute to distinct results obtained, which remain to be clarified in the future.
+However, we report here consistent m6A mapping results using Jurkat T-cells and primary CD4+ T-cells and systematic evaluation of the roles of the m6A writers, readers, and erasers in HIV-1 infection.

-Chemical modifications of viral RNAs such as m6A may protect viral genomes or mRNA from recognition by cellular innate immunity proteins (8).
+Chemical modifications of viral RNAs such as m6A may protect viral genomes or mRNA from recognition by cellular innate immunity proteins (Fu et al., 2014).
 The m6A modification of HIV-1 RNA could serve as an immune evasion strategy, wherein the virus may escape detection by innate immunity against infection.
 In response to HIV-1 infection, the host may evolve and utilize the YTHDF1–3 proteins to bind the m6A-modified viral RNA and inhibit its reverse transcription and subsequent viral mRNA expression.
 Our findings can stimulate further studies on the precise role of m6A in HIV-1 RNA replication and the mechanisms of m6A regulation pathways that impact HIV-1 infection in cells.
-Since m6A-modified RNA has also been found in other viruses (17-20), this modification pathway may represent a novel and conserved target for antiviral development.
+Because m6A-modified RNA has also been found in other viruses (Beemon and Keith, 1977; Canaani et al., 1979; Hashimoto and Green, 1976; Krug et al., 1976), this modification pathway may represent a novel and conserved target for antiviral development.

-Materials and Methods
+Materials and methods